mmriz16/metadata-generator/README.md

 🚀 **AI-powered metadata generator for Adobe Stock and Shutterstock platforms**

 Generate high-quality metadata (titles, descriptions, keywords, categories) for your stock images and icons using OpenAI's GPT-4o-mini.
-Streamline your stock photography workflow with intelligent automation.
+Streamline your stock photography workflow with intelligent automation and your own API key.

 ## ✨ Features